 Creating an inclusive experience for all employees.

-We’re seeing a shift to hybrid work because employees have made it clear that they value flexibility and the power of choice.
+We’re seeing a shift to hybrid work models because employees have made it clear that they value flexibility and the power of choice.

 As we all juggle different responsibilities and have unique passions and interests, it’s clear that a one-size-fits-all approach is no longer an option.
 An employee recognition program that enables personalization can support your workforce’s demand for choice.

 But it’s important to uncover these unconscious biases and make sure every employees’ accomplishments are reviewed objectively and celebrated.
-See below for employee recognition program ideas that can promote a more inclusive culture.
+See below for remote employee recognition program ideas that can promote a more inclusive culture.

-Recognizing employees with programs and rewards that are engaging, shareable, and motivating is a fantastic way to rebuild that sense of community—even when we're all working from different places.
+Appreciating and recognizing remote employees with programs and rewards that are engaging, shareable, and motivating is a fantastic way to rebuild that sense of community—even when we're all working from different places.

 Values awards programs remind employees that they’re part of a bigger mission and, most importantly, are inclusive.
 Anyone from the marketing intern to the CEO can (and should) bring your company values to life, and celebrating those who live them, helps keep them top of mind for the entire organization.

-With more companies offering flexible work options, the hiring market is heating up—especially with 41% of employees considering leaving their jobs during The Great Resignation.
+With more companies offering flexible and remote work options, the hiring market is heating up—especially with 41% of employees considering leaving their jobs during The Great Resignation.
 That's why an employee referral program is a must-have in today’s workplace.

 Not only are employee referrals four times more likely to be hired, but 45% of employees sourced from employee referrals stay for longer than four years.
 But to have a successful program, you need to offer attractive incentives—like experiential rewards—that inspire people to bring top talent into the organization.